intel/llvm/sycl/doc/UsersManual.md

 **`-fsycl-force-target=<T>`**

-    When used along with '-fsycl-targets', force the device object being unbundled to match the <T> given.
+    When used along with '-fsycl-targets', force the device object being unbundled to match the target <T> given.
 This allows the user to override the expected unbundling type even though the target given does not match.
     The forced target applies to all objects, archives and default device libraries.